Flakes

 • Install NixOS with Flake configuration on Git

-As a final step, let’s permanently enable Flakes on our system, which is particular useful if you do a lot of software development.
+As a final step, let’s permanently enable Flakes on our system, which is particularly useful if you do a lot of software development.
 This time, instead of editing configuration.nix again, let’s do it in a separate module (for no particular reasons other than pedagogic purposes).
 Remember the modules argument to nixosSystem function in our flake.nix?
 It is a list of modules, so we can add a second module there:

 This tutorial will walk you through the steps necessary to install NixOS, enable flakes while tracking the resulting system configuration in a Git repository.